Assyro AI

 • Customer complaints and adverse event patterns

-PQR Pharmaceutical Implementation Under ICH Q10
+PQR Implementation Within an ICH Q10 Quality System

 1. Identify improvement opportunities - The review process should uncover areas where enhanced process understanding, control strategies, or quality risk management could benefit product quality or manufacturing efficiency